nushell/nushell.github.io/book/commands/update.md

 layout: command
 version: 0.59.1
 usage: |
-  Update an existing column to have a new value, or create a new column.
+  Update an existing column to have a new value.
 ---

 # `{{ $frontmatter.title }}`